MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.pt-BR/OfficeUpdates/monthly-channel-2017.md

 ### <a name="skype-for-business-feature-updates"></a>Skype for Business: Atualizações de recursos
 -   **Inserir link:** adicione um link aos chats de grupo e às mensagens instantâneas, e forneça texto amigável para o link em vez da URL inteira.
 -   **Screen sharing notification:** A notification displays in the conversation window when you’re sharing a screen in an IM conversation or when screen sharing continues after you leave a meeting.
 The notification reminds you that you are still sharing your screen and makes it easy to stop sharing by using the “Stop Sharing” button.
--   **Suporte à Proteção de Informações do Windows (WIP):** O Skype for Business agora tem suporte como um aplicativo Somente para Trabalhos de WIP.Ao adicionar o Skype à sua lista de aplicativos permitidos, ele indica ao Windows que não processa dados pessoais.O Windows protegerá os dados em nome do Skype for Business.
+-   **Suporte à Proteção de Informações do Windows (WIP):** O Skype for Business agora tem suporte como um aplicativo Somente para Trabalhos de WIP.
+Ao adicionar o Skype à sua lista de aplicativos permitidos, ele indica ao Windows que não processa dados pessoais.
+O Windows protegerá os dados em nome do Skype for Business.
 [Mais informações](https://aka.ms/wiptechnet)

-### <a name="skype-for-business-non-security-updates"></a>Skype for Business: atualizações não relacionadas à segurança
+### <a name="skype-for-business-non-security-updates"></a>Skype for Business: Atualizações que não são de segurança
 -   Change message for attempted calls to users with audio disabled by policy from "Cannot complete the call" to "Cannot call because an IT administrator has restricted audio.
 Try using instant messaging or email instead and ask to check with their IT administrator."
 -   Adição de um hiperlink "Esqueceu seu PIN de discagem" para os convites da reunião de usuários habilitados para conferência PSTN do Skype for Business Online.
 -   Ativação do ingresso das equipes à reunião do Skype for Business Online.